Red Hook, Brooklyn

-Red Hook is a neighborhood in northwestern Brooklyn, New York City, New York, within the area once known as South Brooklyn.
+Red Hook is a neighborhood in western Brooklyn, New York City, United States, within the area once known as South Brooklyn.
 It is located on a peninsula projecting into the Upper New York Bay and is bounded by the Gowanus Expressway and the Carroll Gardens neighborhood on the northeast, Gowanus Canal on the east, and the Upper New York Bay on the west and south.
 A prosperous shipping and port area in the early 20th century, the area declined in the latter part of the century.
-Today it is home to the Red Hook Houses, the largest housing project in Brooklyn.
+Today, it is home to the Red Hook Houses, the largest housing project in Brooklyn.

 Red Hook is part of Brooklyn Community District 6, and its primary ZIP Code is 11231.
 It is patrolled by the 76th Precinct of the New York City Police Department.
 Politically, Red Hook is represented by the New York City Council's 38th District.

 History

 Colonization

 The native Lenape referred to the region as Ihepetonga, meaning a high point of sandy soil.
 The village was settled by Dutch colonists of New Amsterdam in 1636, and named Roode Hoek, after the red clay soil and the point of land projecting into the Upper New York Bay.
-In Dutch, Hoek means "point" or "corner," and not the English hook (i.e., something curved or bent).
+In Dutch, Hoek means "point" or "corner", and not the English hook (i.e., something curved or bent).
 The actual hoek of Red Hook was a point on an island that stuck out into Upper New York Bay at today's Dikeman Street west of Ferris Street.
 In 1657, Roode Hoek became part of the Town of Brooklyn.

 Rapelye Street in Red Hook commemorates the beginnings of one of New Amsterdam's earliest families, the Rapelje clan, descended from the first European child born in the new Dutch settlement in the New World, Sarah Rapelje.
 She was born near Wallabout Bay, which later became the site of the New York (Brooklyn) Naval Shipyard.
 A couple of decades after the birth of his daughter Sarah, Joris Jansen Rapelje removed to Brooklyn, where he was one of the Council of twelve men, and where he was soon joined by son-in-law Hans Hansen Bergen.
 Rapelye Street in Red Hook is named for Rapelje and his descendants, who lived in Brooklyn for centuries.